adriestevezdev/context-engineering-saas/INITIAL.md

 - FastAPI Documentation: Use Context7 MCP for latest docs
 - SQLAlchemy Documentation: Use Context7 MCP for latest docs
+- Pydantic Documentation: Use Context7 MCP for latest docs
+- Alembic Documentation: Use Context7 MCP for latest docs
 - Next.js Documentation: Use Context7 MCP for latest docs
 - Docker Compose: Use Context7 MCP for latest docs
 - PostgreSQL: Use Context7 MCP for latest docs